 How are Hourly Rates and Stipend Amounts Determined?

 You may be looking at the travel pay package examples above and thinking, “If the stipends aren’t taxed, then why not make them as high as possible with a lower hourly wage to maximize net pay?”
 That’s a great question and something that I wondered when first starting out, which led to me doing a lot of research on the topic.
-There are a couple of reasons why this is illegal based on IRS tax laws.
+There are a couple of reasons why specifically aiming to increase tax free stipends as much as possible through reducing the hourly taxable pay is illegal based on IRS tax laws.

 Average Pay for Travel Therapists

 Just as with permanent positions, travel pay can vary significantly depending on setting and location.
-I’ve talked to other physical therapists that make as low as $1,200/week take home pay and others that make as much as $2,200/week take home.
+We’ve spoken to and mentored thousands of other travel therapists that make as low as $1,500/week take home pay and others that make as much as $3,000/week take home.
 That’s quite the range!
 And again, this will vary based on your specialty (PT, OT, SLP, PTA, COTA).

 In general, the highest paying contracts are seen with home health and lowest paying are skilled nursing facilities, in our experience.
-Also in general, jobs on the west coast pay more than the east coast, and jobs in rural areas pay more than cities and urban areas.
+Also in general, jobs on the west coast pay more than jobs on the east coast, and jobs in rural areas pay more than cities and urban areas due to rural areas often being seen as less desirable for most travelers, causing a shift in supply/demand.
 These observations were a surprise to us when starting out, since this is often different than the factors affecting pay in permanent positions.
-Taking the above into account, it’s easy to see why someone working a home health job in a rural location in California would make a lot more than someone working a skilled nursing job in Richmond, VA.
-Another factor that affects pay significantly is how desperate the facility is to fill the position quickly.
-Whitney and I once found contracts on the east coast at a wonderful outpatient facility in a great location that paid us very well because they needed the positions filled very quickly and we were ready to go!
+Taking the above into account, it’s easy to see why someone working a home health job in a rural location in California would make a lot more than someone working a skilled nursing job in Boston, MA.

-With the above factors in mind, an average pay range for a traveling physical therapist is between $1,600-$1,800/week after taxes in our experience based on the US as a whole and all settings considered.
-Whitney and I have personally averaged around $1,650/week after taxes over the past three years while taking contracts exclusively on the east coast and almost always in outpatient facilities.
-The range has been between $1,500/week to $1,900/week.
+With the above factors in mind, an average pay range for a traveling therapist is usually between $1,700-$2,000/week after taxes as of the beginning of 2022, based on the US as a whole and all settings being considered.
+Again, if you’re willing to take home health contracts or work exclusively on the west coast (CA specifically) then you can pretty easily consistently make $2,000/week or more after taxes on your travel contracts.
+Whitney and I personally averaged around $1,650/week after taxes over our first three years while taking contracts exclusively on the east coast and almost always in quality outpatient facilities.
+The range for us has been mostly between $1,500/week to $1,900/week.
+Keep in mind that travel contracts paid much lower back in 2015 when we started traveling as new grads.

 How to Accurately Compare Pay for Travel Jobs to Permanent Positions